RisingRedstone/RGB-Led-Panel/README.md

 The table above is one cycle.
 This will be done contiuously.
 Also to be noted that this is only for the color code given above.

 ### Better Brightness
-Okay so the table above is not the best way to set the birhgntess as there are long periods where the LEDs are switched off.
+Okay so the table above is not the best way to set the brightness as there are long periods where the LEDs are switched off.
-So I created a brightess table which spaces the LEDs equally.
+So I created a brightness table which spaces the LEDs equally.
 The table is in Code/Src/main.c and is stored in the variable *BrightnessTimestep*.

 ## Result